scalableminds/webknossos/docs/rest_api.md

  - total count of task annotations in the HTTP header `X-Total-Count` if parameter is set

 #### Changes Introduced in `v2`
- - The annotation objects int the returned JSON contain the `isPublic` flag instead of the `visibility` field
+ - The annotation objects in the returned JSON contain the `visibility` field instead of the old `isPublic` field

 ---
 ### `GET /user/annotations`